shnurkovoleksandr-hash/quantapilot/docs/90_api.md

 owners: ['shnurkovoleksandr-hash']
 ---

 QuantaPilot exposes an integration API in the form of triggers and events.
 Triggers allow external systems to start runs; events allow external systems to react to state changes.
 This document describes the high‑level contract of these APIs.
-The detailed JSON schemas live under `_schemas/api.schema.json`.
+The detailed JSON schemas live under `_schemas/api.schema.json` and examples are provided in `_schemas/api.examples.json`.

 ## Triggers